Here’s why the best investing opportunities are not obvious 😊

 • China companies are not investable.

-• Electric vehicles are hot!
+• Electric vehicles and artificial intelligence are hot!

 • In a rising interest rate environment, REITs and stocks will do badly.